masrra4/challenge--data-analysis/README.md

 quality variables are property,status,swimming pool,furnished,location .
 8-Percentage of missing values per column ?in my data there is no missing data or null data.
 9-Are there any outliers?
-If yes, which ones and why?yes ,like number of rooms 400 .it is unlogic and it requires to clean it Which variables would you delete and why ?if you mean cells ,all the outlierss required to delete it and if you mean columns ,I think kitchen type,garden surface
+If yes, which ones and why?yes ,like number of rooms 400 .it is unlogic and it requires to clean it 10- Which variables would you delete and why ?if you mean cells ,all the outlierss required to delete it and if you mean columns ,I think kitchen type,garden surface
-In your opinion, which 5 variables are the most important and why?the 5 most important values are price ,number of rooms ,location ,area,property.
+11-In your opinion, which 5 variables are the most important and why?the 5 most important values are price ,number of rooms ,location ,area,property.
+12- In your opinion, which model of machine learning could solve the task of predicting the sales?
+Random forest according to google and multiple linear regression according to content because I should use two features like number of rooms and property for example to predict the price (target)